ComputationalIntelligenceGroup/gabaclassifier/README.md

   computed at /code/bbp-data/json/neurostr-current2
 # meta is actually not needed for prediction. maybe i will remove it.
 # licence of blue brain data??? write to epfl people.
 # licence: gpl because of rcpp?

+# TODO uncomment above

 - Check for cell quality.
 Does it have basic characteristics of it?
 - Could I include neuroSTR headers in an R package?
 That would not be too hard to achieved.
 - It could be called NeuroSTR+.
 It could have all the things together.